doc-ai/tensorio-ios/README.md

 <a name="pixel-normalization"></a>
 #### Pixel Denormalization

 TensorIO can also read pixel data from output tensors and reconstruct pixel buffers from them.
-When reading pixel data from an unquantized model it will often be necessary to convert the values from a normalized floating point representation back to `uint8_t` values in the range of 0 to 255.
+When reading pixel data from an unquantized model it will usually be necessary to convert the values from a normalized floating point representation back to `uint8_t` values in the range of 0 to 255.
 This process is called *denormalization*, and once again TensorIO has built in support for it.

 To denormalize pixel data add a *denormalize* field to an output layer's description.
 Like the *normalize* field this field takes either *scale* and *bias* entries or a *standard* entry.
 The fields work as they do for normalization but as their inverses.